Glasgow Savings Bank: Early history

+A new head office, designed by John Burnet in the Italianate style, was opened in Ingram Street in 1866.

 In 1870, as with one or two English savings banks, Meikle explored the legality of opening a special investment department, which could offer better terms to depositors.
 Deciding that it was lawful, the investment department was opened in January 1871.
 Initially, it would only take deposits from customers of five years standing, and funds were invested in debentures of Glasgow Corporation; by the end of the following year, £100,000 of deposits had been taken.
 The other significant step was the opening of branches.
 It was decided that the needs of the city could not be satisfied from one office and in 1869 the first branch was opened in Bridgeton Cross, followed by three more in 1871 and 1872 in the west, north and south of the city.

 By 1878, deposits were in excess of £3m but there was yet another Scottish banking crisis as the City of Glasgow Bank collapsed with a deficit of £6m.
 The effect on the Savings Bank was minimal; the number of depositors fell 168 but rose in the following year by 5,884 and within five years deposits had exceeded £4m.
-Two more branches were opened in the 1880s and two more in the 1890s but from 1900 branches were opened at more frequent intervals, sometimes outside the City boundaries.
+Two more branches were opened in the 1880s and two more in the 1890s but from 1900 branches were opened at more frequent intervals, sometimes outside the city boundaries.
 By 1936 the branch network totalled 33, of which 24 were in the city; six more were added before the start of WWII.
-One of the bank's other successes had been its early introduction of a special investment department but it was later realised that the 1891 Act had introduced unexpected restrictions and some of the lending operations were illegal.
+One of the bank's other successes had been its early introduction of a special investment department but it was later realised that the 1891 act had introduced unexpected restrictions and some of the lending operations were illegal.
 The bank suspended the operations of the investment department and in 1896 transferred the funds to an investment trust registered under the Companies Act.
 In 1897 the investment trust held £641,000 funds but by 1900 this had increased to £1.9m.
 Eventually the 1904 Act allowed the reestablishment of investment departments.